Table of Contents

 The most widely used metering devices are thermostatic expansion valves (TXV) followed by piton metering devices and capillary tubes.
-The refrigerant leaves the condenser as a liquid and is pumped to the air conditioner metering device.
+The refrigerant leaves the condenser as a liquid and is pumped to the metering device.
 The metering device meters the refrigerant only allowing a certain quantity to get past it.
 Typically the quantity of refrigerant is based on the size or capacity of the air conditioning system.
 TXV’s will meter the refrigerant based on superheat or a calculated quantity of refrigerant needed to satisfy demand.
 Capillary tubes and pistons meter the same quantity of refrigerant no matter the demand.

 The Evaporator Coil

-The evaporator coil in an air conditioner system is responsible for absorbing heat.
+The evaporator coil in an AC system is responsible for absorbing heat.
 As air (can also be water in a chiller) passes over the evaporator coils a heat exchange process takes place between the air and the refrigerant.
 The refrigerant absorbs the heat and as it absorbs heat is flashes to a vapor.
-The air conditioner evaporator conditions the air in two ways when it is typically operating below the dew point.
+The evaporator conditions the air in two ways when it is typically operating below the dew point.
 It causes sensible cooling and it causes latent heat removal.

 The latent heat removal is the process of drawing moisture out of the air and the sensible cooling is dropping the temperature of the air.
 Both types of heat removal make you more comfortable in the summer time.
 Most evaporator coils can be found in or near the air handling unit.